ethereum-optimism/optimism/specs/rollup-node.md

 - `transaction_list` is an RLP encoded list of [EIP-2718] encoded transactions.

 [EIP-2718]: https://eips.ethereum.org/EIPS/eip-2718

-> Design note: The extra log entry metadata will be used to ensure that deposited transactions will be unique.
-Without
-> them, two different deposited transaction could have the same exact hash.
->
-> We do not use the sender's nonce to ensure uniqueness because this would require an extra L2 EVM state read from the
-> [execution engine][g-exec-engine].

 The L1 attributes are read from the L1 block header, while deposits are read from the block's [receipts][g-receipts].
 Refer to the [**deposit contract specification**][deposit-contract-spec] for details on how deposits are encoded as log